cambridge-ceu/CEU-matters/docs/README.md

-The repository highlights information on seminars and presentations, etc., at the Cardiovascular Epidemiology Unit (CEU), as notified via <a href="mailto:phpc-ceu-group@medschl.cam.ac.uk">the mailing list</a>.
+The repository highlights information on seminars and presentations, etc., at the Cardiovascular Epidemiology Unit (CEU), as notified via <a href="mailto:phpc-ceu-group@medschl.cam.ac.uk">the mailing list</a> (or <a href="mailto:phpc-ceu-group-request@lists.cam.ac.uk">phpc-ceu-group-request@lists.cam.ac.uk</a>).

 # Quick guides